These blueberry and white chocolate muffins are soft, moist and packed with juicy blueberries and creamy white chocolate chips.

 Yes, frozen blueberries can be used in place of fresh blueberries.
 There is no need to defrost the blueberries first, just use them straight from the freezer.
 As they are denser, toss in a little flour to prevent the blueberries from sinking to the bottom of the muffins.

 Make sure all of the ingredients are at room temperature before using them, particularly the eggs.
 Then make sure your raising agent is evenly distributed through the dry ingredients before adding the wet ingredients to it.
-It’s also worth noting that it’s important to allow the melted butter to cool slightly before adding it to the other wet ingredients.
+Allow the melted butter to cool slightly before adding it to the other wet ingredients.

 😋Related recipes